Inflect logo

 The overall risk profile for Münster is Low (2.6/10) as of September 2025, making it an excellent candidate for disaster recovery and secondary site operations.

 • River Flood: 7.8/10.
-This represents the most significant natural hazard; however, modern facilities utilize elevated infrastructure and professional drainage to manage risk as of September 2025.
+This represents the most significant hazard; however, modern facilities utilize elevated infrastructure and professional drainage to manage risk as of September 2025.

 • Earthquake: 3.7/10.
 Seismic activity remains low, with structural requirements for local builds easily managing these levels.